MCD receives three nominations for post of Delhi mayor | Politics

 From BJP, Kamaljeet Sehrawat from Dwarka-B ward and Pankaj Luthra from Jhilmil ward have been nominated for the post of MCD panel's members.

-Sehrawat has served as mayor of the erstwhile South Delhi Municipal Corporation.
+Sehrawat has served as the mayor of the erstwhile South Delhi Municipal Corporation.

 All the party candidates filed nominations for the election after their names were announced by the Delhi BJP.